yarisvt/tyk-docs/tyk-docs/content/dashboard-admin-api/sso.md

 ### Using the Token

 Once you have issued a token you can login to the dashboard using the `/tap` url, or to the portal using the `<portal-url>/sso` URL, and provide an authentication token via the `nonce` query param.
 If `nonce` is valid, Tyk will create a temporary user and log them in.

+#### Set up default permissions for the dashboard
-If used for `dashboard`, you can use the `sso_permission_defaults` configuration option in the Dashboard config file to specify SSO user permissions in the following format:
+If you use the token with `dashboard` scope, and would like to avoid login in as admin user (which is the default permissions), you can add the `sso_permission_defaults` configuration option to the Dashboard config file (tyk_analytics.conf) to specify SSO user permissions in the following format:

 ```
 "sso_permission_defaults": {